theta-skunkworks/theta-plugin-current-location/README.md

 Format: `geo:[lat,lng][?param...]`

-`lat, lng`: Latitude and longitude including the decimal point.
-When using "q = lat, lng", it can be set to "0,0" or omitted.
+`lat, lng`: Latitude and longitude including the decimal point.<br>When using "q = lat, lng", it can be set to "0,0" or omitted.

 `param`:
  - `q = lat, lng`: Displays the map with a pin at the specified position.